treosh/web-vitals-reporter/README.md

 > A tiny (800 B) utility to simplify [web vitals](https://github.com/GoogleChrome/web-vitals) reporting.

-The [web-vitals](https://github.com/GoogleChrome/web-vitals) is a small and powerful library that helps to accurately measure [Web Vitals](https://web.dev/vitals/) (essential metrics for a healthy site).
-It has no opinion on how to report data from the field to analytics.
+The [web-vitals](https://github.com/GoogleChrome/web-vitals) is a small and powerful library to accurately measure [Web Vitals](https://web.dev/vitals/).
+It has no opinion on how to report data from the browser to analytics.
 The `web-vitals-reporter` makes collecting Web Vitals as simple, as sending one `POST` request.

 **Features**:

-- Collect [web vitals](https://github.com/GoogleChrome/web-vitals) with one request per session.
+- Collect [Web Vitals](https://web.dev/vitals/) with one request per session.
 - Gather useful device information (dimensions).
-- Handle edge-cases for Web Vitals collection (multiple CLS calls, round values).
+- Handle edge-cases like multiple CLS calls, round values, and `sendBeacon` fallback.
 - Report custom front-end metrics.
 - Tiny (800 B), functional, and modular.